Excelsior7/ml_for_business_course/README.md

 ### Exploratory Data Analysis choices

 - In every job posting including salary informations we either had a salary range (min_salary and max_salary) or a med_salary.
-In both cases we used that info to calculate a **normalized_salary** wich is a year salary so it takes into account the pay_period  (Hourly, Monthly, Yearly).
-We decided then to predict the **normalized_salary** and to get rid of pay_period, max_salary, med_salary and min_salary
+In both cases we used that info to calculate a **standardized_salary** wich is a year salary so it takes into account the pay_period  (Hourly, Monthly, Yearly).
+We decided then to predict the **standardized_salary** and to get rid of pay_period, max_salary, med_salary and min_salary

 - We only kept postings with non null salary information: 36073 / 123849